Resolution Systems InstituteResolution Systems InstituteMenuDonate

 Guidance on Data Collection

-RSI has written extensively about program design in our Guide to Program Success, and much of what we have there is directly applicable to eviction programs, including the use of participant surveys to collect data.
+RSI has written extensively about program design — including designing a system to track your program — in our Guide to Program Success, and much of that guidance is directly applicable to eviction programs, including the use of participant surveys to collect data.
 There are, however, a couple of additional pieces of information in the eviction context that programs will be interested in to better understand their impact:

 THE SPECIFIC OUTCOME OF MEDIATION